hunterius-prime/TFTBridge/README.md

 # Implemented Features

 As it is still "work-in-progress" project, please do not expect everything translated.
-So far if implemented or working out of the box:
+So far is implemented or working out of the box:
 - temperature control and monitoring
 - movement control and monitoring
 - fans control